-If you intend to complete a conservation internship abroad, here are five reasons why South Africa should be your destination of choice:
+If you intend to complete wildlife conservation internships abroad, here are five reasons why South Africa should be your destination of choice:

-Tourists flock from around the world to witness The Big 5 in South Africa, which is the rare sighting of lion, elephant, buffalo, leopard, and black rhinos all in one location!
+Tourists flock from around the world to witness The Big 5 in South Africa, which is the rare sighting of lion, elephant, buffalo, leopard, and black rhinos all in one location (the best part? wildlife internships get in on all this fun!).
 Although these amazing creatures don’t roam the plains of the Western Cape, they can all be found just a short plane-ride away from Cape Town International.
 During any conservation internship in South Africa, you’ll have plenty of opportunities to explore the renowned Kruger National Park or even one of the smaller private game lodges near Cape Town, where you will be able to see The Big 5.

 In addition to game safaris on land, let’s not forget the incredibly rare, once-in-a-lifetime sighting of the annual Sardine Run off the Wild Coast of South Africa.
 Each year billions of sardines make their way to this coastline in search of colder waters to spawn forming bait balls along their journey.
 You can not only witness this huge biomass in action, but you’ll also get the chance to swim with sharks, dolphins, diving gannets, and humpback whales all in pursuit of the sardines as well!
 For nature-lovers, there really isn’t a better place in the world for conservation internships than South Africa.